Unbounded domains in hierarchically hyperbolic groups: Consequences

-Alternatively, one can deduce the trichotomy from rank-rigidity and without using \cite[Thm~14.3]{behrstockhagensisto:hierarchically:1} as follows.
-If $G$ is not quasiisometric to a product of unbounded HHSs, then Corollary~\ref{rankrigidity} provides a Morse element $g$.
-Let $E(g)$ be the subgroup consisting of all elements $h\in G$ for which $h\langle g\rangle$ and $\langle g\rangle$ are at finite Hausdorff distance in $G$.
-By \cite[Proposition~3.13]{cordesdurham:boundary}, $E(g)$ is virtually cyclic, and so it is also almost malnormal.
-Since \(\langle g \rangle\) is Morse, so is $E(g)$, so \cite[Thm~8.1]{russellsprianotran:convexity} tells us that $E(g)$ is hyperbolically embedded.
-If $G$ is not virtually cyclic, then $G$ is acylindrically hyperbolic by \cite[Thm~1.2]{osin:acylindrically}. \end{remark}
+Although the trichotomy presented in Corollary~\ref{rankrigidity} could be deduced from the original proof of rank-rigidity for HHGs and other theorems in the literature, to the best of the authors' knowledge this is the first time it has appeared in writing.
+In particular, we record the interesting consequence that acylindrical hyperbolicity is preserved by quasiisometries within the class of HHGs.

+\begin{coro} If $G$ and $H$ are quasiisometric HHGs, then $G$ is acylindrically hyperbolic if and only if $H$ is. \end{coro}

 \begin{remark}[Acylindrical action] Although an HHG with more than one eyrie is not acylindrically hyperbolic, it turns out that it does admit an acylindrical action on a product of hyperbolic spaces.
 To see this, let $(G,\s)$ be an HHG with eyries $\mathcal E(G)=\{W_1,\dots,W_n\}$.
 The action of $G$ on $\mathcal E(G)$ induces an action of $G$ on the product $\prod_{i=1}^n\C W_i$, and a simple modification of the proof of \cite[Thm~14.3]{behrstockhagensisto:hierarchically:1} shows that this action is acylindrical.
-Since the $W_i$ are pairwise orthogonal and we assumed that the various $\pi_U$ are coarsely onto, this action is also cobounded. \end{remark}
+As the $W_i$ are pairwise orthogonal and the $\pi_{W_i}$ are coarsely onto, partial realisation ensures that this action is also cobounded. \end{remark}